 The options reserve is used to recognise the fair value of options issued to employees and contractors.
+The details of share based payments made during the reporting period are shown at Note 23.

-Foreign currency translation reserve
+b) Foreign currency translation reserve

-The foreign currency translation reserve records exchange differences arising on translation of a foreign controlled subsidiary.
+The foreign currency translation reserve for the prior year records exchange differences arising on the translation of the foreign controlled Botswana subsidiary Icilion Investments (Pty) Ltd (Icilion).
+During the reporting period Icilion was de-registered.

-Transactions with non-controlling interest
+c) Transactions with non-controlling interest